 7. Malay Gamefowl

-Even though these chickens can kick a hot season in the head without ruffling their feathers, the same attitude cannot respond to cold.
+Even though these chickens can tolerate extremely hot seasons without ruffling their feathers, the same attitude cannot respond to cold.
 Malay chickens lack the feathering necessary to survive freezing weather.

-Additionally, their limited genetic pool in the United States makes finding a resilient Malay chicken is rare.
+Additionally, their limited genetic pool in the United States makes finding a resilient Malay chicken rare.
 Though they are very robust as adults, the chicks are pretty delicate.
-Probiotics may help them prevent common chicken ailments.

 For Malay chickens, the optimum combination is one rooster and one to two hens.
 Ultimately, the Malay chickens will remain uncontained.
 Even if they are too heavy and big to fly, they do not accept confinement and need an open, wide range to live a healthy existence.